klh/klh/README.md

 > I am a creative technologist, programmer, designer, investor and pay it forward guy.
 > Since 1995 and some change I have made computers do my bidding through design, programming and applied solder irons.
 > I rock vanilla JS/TS, node and all its flavours.
+>
+> Allthough of less relevance here, I ROCK offline graphic design and design strategy, have written books, designed and poplished amazing corporate works and worked on exciting brands and commercials for a large body of fortune 500 companies and international NGOs -> I Design & Develop & Lead stuff. :)

 <details>